Traslox/TCS/README.md

 # TCS is open source and why?

-TCS's code is so basic.
+TCS's code is so simple.
 You can understand very easily.
 New starter .net (or C#) devs can practice with this project.
 Also you can develop this project for your self ideas or productivity.
 This application made with VS(Visual Studio).

 # How to contact with main devoloper?